- GW Home

 Family Nurse Practitioner

-The program stresses the integration of research and nursing practice with a strong emphasis on solving real-world problems.
-Program content includes pathophysiology and pharmacology, health assessment, health maintenance and promotion, and diagnosis and management of common primary care health concerns, providing the theoretical and practical foundations for nurses to expand their scope of practice.
+This specialty stresses the integration of research and nursing practice with a strong emphasis on solving real-world problems.
+Curriculum content includes pathophysiology and pharmacology, health assessment, health maintenance and promotion, and diagnosis and management of common primary care health concerns, providing the theoretical and practical foundations for nurses to expand their scope of practice.